 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The GH5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D750 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
+Both the D750 and the GH5 have been discontinued, but can regularly be found used on eBay.
+The D750 was replaced by the Nikon D780, while the GH5 was followed by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D750 Manual (free pdf) or the online Panasonic GH5 Manual.

 So what conclusions can be drawn?
 Is the Nikon D750 better than the Panasonic GH5 or vice versa?
 The listing below highlights the relative strengths of the two models.